wagtail/outreachy/2023/Amadi oluchi faith/README.md

 | Amadi Oluchi | [Linkedln](https://www.linkedin.com/in/amadi-oluchi-76526722b?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app) |

 # Tasks
- Contributor tasks
+### Contributor tasks

-    We use checklists so all candidates demonstrate their interest and skills with the same process.
-They will help you get started and make sure you’re on the right track.
+    We use checklists so all candidates demonstrate their interest and skills with the same process.They will help you get started and make sure you’re on the right track.
- Checklist: Getting started with Outreachy
+### Checklist: Getting started with Outreachy

     This is the first checklist for candidates to go through.